Who Played James Bond: A Complete History

 1956 Bob Holness

-In 1956, Bob Holness provided the voice for James Bond in a South African radio adaption of the Ian Fleming novel Moonraker.
+In 1956, Bob Holness provided the voice for James Bond in a South African radio adaptation of the Ian Fleming novel Moonraker.
 He would later go on to become an actor and game show host for Take a Letter and Blockbusters.

 The Moonraker special was arranged by the Durban Repertory Theatre.
 Bob has said that it was broadcast live, and as such, there is no known recording of it.
 It is believed that local performers from Durban voiced the other roles, and that the production was under ninety minutes.